-Setbacks from Residential Development

-- 6. Mineral resource extraction, processing, and storage industries shall not be located within: - a.
-305 m (1000 ft.) of a multi-parcel country residential or recreational development; or - b.
+Setbacks from Residential Development 6.
+Mineral resource extraction, processing, and storage industries shall not be located within: Extraction Adjacent to Roadways 7 a.
+305 m (1000 ft.) of a multi-parcel country residential or recreational development; or b.
 150 m (492 ft.) of any residence not associated with the operation.

-Extraction Adjacent to Roadways

-- 7. Any mineral resource extraction, processing, and storage industries proposed to be located within 100 m (328 ft.) of any municipal road or provincial highway or the South Saskatchewan River shall be considered only where it would not: - a. adversely impact upon the environment; or - b. materially interfere with or affect adjacent lands.
+Any mineral resource extraction, processing, and storage industries 7. proposed to be located within 100 m (328 ft.) of any municipal road or provincial highway or the South Saskatchewan River shall be considered only where it would not: a. adversely impact upon the environment; or b. materially interfere with or affect adjacent lands.

-Section 5: Residential Sector Objectives and Policies
+Section 5: Residential Objectives and Policies